definev/widget_modifier/packages/widget_modifier/README.md

   ),
 )
 ```
 This is a typical flutter widget.
 With **four** nested widgets, the code is pretty hard to read.
 Your eyes need to skim to `Padding`, `AspectRatio`, `DecoratedBox`, and `Padding` to reach out to the actual child widget.
-This process is unesscessary and consumes your brain's power to do.
+This process is unnecessary and consumes your brain's power to do.

-Of course, no one in real-world do this.
-Instead of, we uses a big friendly (or maybe not) guy - `Container`.
-The previous widget becomes this
+Of course, no one in the real world does this.
+Instead, we use a big friendly (or maybe not) guy - `Container`.
+The previous widget becomes this.

 ```dart
 AspectRatio(